dyldonahue/mimicgen_benchmark/README.md

 **util:** helper scripts for quicker iteration

 Some data exists within robosuite or mimicgen structure, not currently published here.
-- Custom device control (gello) is added as a selectable option in Robosuite's collect_human_demonstrations.
+- Custom device control (gello) is added as a selectable option in Robosuite's collect_human_demonstrations
-- Mimicgen places custom task configs with all other configs in mimicgen/exps.
+- Mimicgen places custom task configs with all other configs in mimicgen/exps
+- Initiialze tasks & environments by adding them to the __init__.py in both Robosuite and Mimicgen

  <a id="data-gen"></a>